 While all of these things are great, at some point, some analysts feel this combination of factors has to result in rising inflation.
 Housing prices have already begun ratcheting higher, and as soon as American feel confident to spend their savings again, that flood of money could drive prices up for any number of goods and services.

 Action: Take Some Profits/Hedge Your Risk

 An old adage in the stock market says that “you’ll never go broke taking profits.”
-If you’ve got big gains on the books, it might be time to cash those profits in.
-Booking large gains and preparing to reinvest during the next downturn might be a solid risk-avoidance strategy at this point in the game — particularly if you believe, as many market observers do, that the next major selloff is right around the corner in 2020.
+If you’ve got big gains on the books, it might be time to cash those profits in., especially if you feel that inflation might be lurking right around the corner.
+If you’re like many who already believe that housing is in a bubble and that the stock market isn’t far behind, booking large gains and preparing to reinvest during the next downturn might be a solid risk-avoidance strategy.

 Action: Review Your Asset Allocation

 Since predicting economic cycles is an inexact science at best, it’s not usually prudent to adjust your portfolio on the expectations of a recession.
 But considering how long it’s been since the last recession — and the fact that you likely have sizable gains in your investment portfolio if you stayed in the market throughout the bull run — it might be a good time to review your current allocation to see if certain parts have gotten out of balance.
 For example, if your aim is to have 60% of your portfolio in stocks but found that they’ve grown to around 90%, it might be a good time to trim your position in stocks so they’re more in line with your original investment objectives and risk tolerance.